I am an avid reader of social issues and love to write about them. Hubpages is giving me a great opportunity to express my views.

 Recently, Bangladesh topped the Gender Gap Index Report among South Asian countries by providing women with education, employment, freedom of movement, etc. In fact, one of the biggest markers between developing and developed countries is how they treat their women.
 Pakistan can also achieve such a level of development and prosperity by emulating Bangladesh.

 Hopefully, with the passage of time, women's status will get better.
-I hope women will have the freedom of choosing their spouse and freedom of movement, education, employment, and more.
+I hope women will have the freedom of choosing their spouses and freedom of movement, education, employment, and more.
 There is a glimmer of hope, which we see in women like Sharmeen Obaid Chinoy, Malala Yousafzai, and Asma Jehangir, who are symbols of resistance, change, and determination.

 - The Express Tribune: "34% of women say men are justified in hitting wives if they argue back: Pakistan survey."